mdbergmann/cl-swbymabeweb/blogs/20201117---Thoughts_about_agile_software_development.md

 This feedback implicitly allows you to make *'Working software'* frequently.
 The feedback is also at the core of the relationships with your customers towards *'Customer collaboration'* and is the source of *'Responding to change'*.
 But that's not all.
 Feedback from your fellow collegues in QA or the dev team also allows you to change quickly and is at the heart of *'Individuals and interactions'*.

-So, this guy then actually said I would be 'out of reality'.
+So, this guy then said I would be 'out of reality'.
 Because I suggested something so simple and pragmatic.
 Weird.

 As Dave Thomas puts it: the adjective 'agile' is something you can't sell.
 You can't sell adjectives.
 But you can sell nouns.
-A whole "Agile" industry has grown after the "Manifesto for Agile Software Development" was written down and many people and consulting companies make a lot of money explaining clients how "Agile" works.
+A whole "Agile" industry has grown after the "Manifesto for Agile Software Development" was written and many people and consulting companies make a lot of money explaining clients how "Agile" works.
+So of course "Agile" must be something magic, something incomprehendable that must be explained to companies for a lot of money.

 But after all it's as simple as (again from Dave Thomas, not literally):
 - see where you are